slsa-framework/slsa/docs/spec/draft/principles.md

 ## Support anonymous and pseudonymous contributions

 SLSA supports anonymous and pseudonymous 'identities' within the software supply chain.
-While organizations that implement SLSA may chose otherwise, SLSA itself does not require, or encourage, participants to be mapped to their legal identities.
+While organizations that implement SLSA may choose otherwise, SLSA itself does not require, or encourage, participants to be mapped to their legal identities.

 **Nothing in this specification should be taken to mean that SLSA requires participants to